 Not sure how to frame examples of skills as stories?
 Try using the STAR method (that stands for Situation, Task, Action, Result) to develop a narrative.

 Develop Your Brand

 Don’t fear: Creating your professional brand doesn’t have to involve slick advertisements or daily, witty posts on social media.
 Here are a few simple steps to take to establish your brand:

 Consider creating a targeted list of companies where you want to apply for jobs.
 Join only relevant professional groups and attend in-person networking events in your industry.
-At this events, use the elevator pitch you developed, bring along a copy of your resume, and follow up afterwards over email or LinkedIn.
+At these events, use the elevator pitch you developed, bring along a copy of your resume, and follow up afterward over email or LinkedIn.